-LATROBE, PA – Saint Vincent College’s Charles G. Manoli Tribute Lecture Series will continue at 7 p.m. on Wednesday, March 25, with a presentation by Joe Farrell, C’68, entitled “A Grave Injustice: America’s Founders and their Burial Sites.”
+LATROBE, PA – After being postponed due to the COVID-19 pandemic, Saint Vincent College’s Charles G. Manoli Tribute Lecture Series will continue at 7 p.m. on Thursday, Oct.
+28, with a presentation by Joe Farrell, C’68, entitled “A Grave Injustice: America’s Founders and their Burial Sites.”

 Presented by the Saint Vincent College School of Arts, Humanities and Social Sciences, and the Charles G. and Anita L. Manoli Scholarship Fund, the lecture is free and open to the public and will take place in the Fred M. Rogers Center on the Saint Vincent College campus.